-Your child’s first visit to a dentist may be a little nerve-racking, but there’s no reason why it needs to be a negative experience.
+While your child’s first visit to a dentist may be a little nerve-racking, there’s no reason why it needs to be a negative experience.

 - Always prepare the child in advance, and with excitement, about going to their first dental appointment.
 They should be reassured about how much fun it is.

 - Be sure to make the appointment for a time of the day when your child is relaxed and happy – a tired child is often a miserable and uncooperative child.

 - Choose a dentist who is happy and comfortable treating children and prepared to spend the time needed to make your child relax.